 I’m passionate about startup development (especially, in entrepreneurs’ ability to turn an idea into a successful business model).

-I’ve been studying about startup development for some years and I strongly believe in power the power of startups to change the world for better.
+I’ve been studying about startup development for some years and I strongly believe in the power of startups to change the world for better.

 Someday you were thinking about your ordinary life and how things could be different if someone just solved that annoying problem through a solution that does it and does that….